firov/Eventing/README.md

 ```
 var @event = await this.EventManager.WaitFor<Connected, CancelRequested>(TimeSpan.FromMilliseconds(50));
 ```
-After this call *@event* will contain instance of *Connected* or *CancelRequested* class or null in case of timeout.
+After this call *@event* will be an instance of *Connected*, *CancelRequested* class or null in case of timeout.
 Code execution will continue in same thread it was before *await* call (If it was in single thread synchronization context).

 **Receiving events**